What Are the Typical Requirements for Educational Consultant Jobs?

 - 4 How much does McKinsey charge?

-- 5 How do you become a certified educational planner?
+- 5 How do I become an independent educational consultant?

-- 7 What are the highest paying jobs in education?
+- 7 What are the duties of an educational consultant?

 How much should I charge as an educational consultant?

 Independent educational consultant fees are about $200 per hour on average.
 Although, some consultants charge as low as $85 per hour.
 Most clients purchase service packages, which range anywhere from $850 to $10,000, depending on what the package includes and the consultant’s experience.

 Average Salary for an Education Consultant Education Consultants in America make an average salary of $78,261 per year or $38 per hour.
 The top 10 percent makes over $184,000 per year, while the bottom 10 percent under $33,000 per year.